SAP-samples/teched2025-IN162/exercises/ex2/README.md

   	![Pic 22-3](./images/image6.png)

 4. Wait for the deployment to start running.
 This may take a few minutes, so you can proceed with the next exercise in this hands-on session.
    Once the deployment status shows **RUNNING**, copy the Deployment ID and URL.
+Click on the **Refresh** Button in case you do not see the URL.
 You’ll need them in the next exercise when working with integration flows in the Cloud Integration capability of SAP Integration Suite.

 >[!TIP]
 >Use only the copy button to copy the URL correctly.
 Right-clicking on the URL to copy it will result in an incorrect value!